Managing RackConnect v2.0 network policies

 Previous section: Access the RackConnect v2.0 Management Interface

 Applies to: RackConnect v2.0

-Network policies are configurable under each individual Cloud Account in the RackConnect Management Interface (available in the MyRackspace portal), and can be added to control access between your cloud servers, your dedicated environment, and the Internet.
+Network policies are configurable under each individual Cloud account in the RackConnect Management Interface (available in the MyRackspace portal), and you can add them to control access between cloud servers, a dedicated environment, and the Internet.

-A network policy defines that access that you want to apply in one of five RackConnect traffic scenarios.
-Following are the available network policies, with their effect on network device access lists and software firewalls (iptables or Windows Firewall):
+A network policy defines the access that you want to apply in one of the following RackConnect traffic (access) scenarios:

 Note: Software firewalls are configured to allow unrestricted outbound access from your cloud servers.

 Network policies provide you the ability to match based on certain criteria (such as hosts, networks, cloud server names, and cloud server IDs) and can limit access to specific protocols (such as TCP, UDP, and ICMP) and ports or port ranges (port ranges limited to 100 ports).

 To manage your network policies, you select the Cloud account to customize in the RackConnect Management Interface.
 On the Network Policies tab, follow the instructions to add and remove policies.

 When you define a network policy, you enter a policy name, select an access scenario, and enter a source type, a destination type, and a destination protocol with a destination port or port range (as shown in the following screenshot).
 These fields are context sensitive, based on the access scenario that you choose.